Establishing a new fiscal relationship

 - creating 10-year grants

 - replacing the Default Prevention and Management Policy

 - developing a mutual accountability framework

 - establishing an advisory committee on fiscal relations

-Canada is also working jointly with 25 self-governing Indigenous governments to develop a new self-government fiscal policy framework that will enable these governments to realize the full potential of their agreements.
+Canada is also working jointly with 25 self-governing Indigenous governments to co-develop fiscal policy approaches to support self-government.

 Default Prevention and Management Policy